madetech/handbook/guides/security/device_profiles.md

  - Evernote

  For Mac users, any app downloaded from the App Store is considered safe to install on your device.

+For Linux users anything downloaded from the main stable Ubuntu/Debian repositories is considered safe to install on your device.